fruxxxl/git-flow-captain/README.md

 # GitFlowCaptain

-It's a CLI tool that helps to automate the process of creating and merging branches, creating pull requests, and updating the version of the project.
+It's a CLI tool that helps to automate the process of creating and merging branches, creating pull requests, updating the version of the project, and managing Git submodules.

-For current moment it is supports this tasks:
+For current moment it supports these tasks:
 - Interactive link merged submodules
+- Interactive change remote for feature branches
+- Interactive switch branches between main project and submodules

 ## Requirements